abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

-# Microservice Startup Template Applications
+# Microservice Startup Template: Applications

 There are 3 different applications are presented in the microservice startup template;